03 Apr On Hiring a Consultant

 Having said that, you should also be respectful of the consultants’ time and professionalism.
 Understand (ask) how the consultants calculate their fees.
 I base my fee estimates on the number of days or half-days I think the job will take.
 Others charge by the hour.
 Some charge by the job.
 Some charge different amounts based on how the work is spread within their firm.
 Some add administrative and travel allowances.

-In each case, consultants might reduce what they do for you to save you money, but they shouldn’t arbitrarily reduce their daily or hourly fee, and it would be unfair to ask them to.
+In each case, consultants might reduce what they do for you to save you money, but they shouldn’t arbitrarily reduce their daily or hourly fee, and it would be unfair to ask them to do that.

 Conduct interviews.
 Just like hiring an employee, you should ask a simple set of questions of each consultant you are considering for the work.
 Especially for larger jobs, you will want to have a certain level of comfort and trust with the consultant – and you will want them to “fit in” culturally with the organization.
 In an ideal sense, these interviews would be conducted in person, but more and more, organizations are using video-conferencing to conduct the interviews.